Confused about what qualifies as a Car Loan default? Relax; here’s all you need to know!

 Next, you might face a default judgment.
-A default is the difference between the value of the car at the time the lender/bank sells it and the actual outstanding loan balance that you owe on the car loan.
+Default is the difference between the value of the car at the time the lender/bank sells it and the actual outstanding loan balance that you owe on the Car Loan.
 For instance, if you owe Rs.
 4,00,000 to the lender/bank at the time of repossessing but the car only sells for Rs.
 3,00,000, you will have to pay the difference of Rs.
 1,00,000 to the lender/bank.
 If not, the lender/bank could move the court to claim it.

 Certainly!
-Repossessed cars are often sold at a discount price for obvious reasons, mostly because it is technically not a new car and up for only a resale.
-As said, repossessed cars are sold at auction which is advertised.
+Repossessed cars are often sold at a discounted price for obvious reasons, mostly because it is technically not a new car and up for only a resale.
+As said, repossessed cars are sold at an auction which is advertised.
 So if you are interested in buying repossessed cars then you can refer to these adverts or also call auction houses or local lenders/banks that repossess cars or local used car dealers.
-In some cases you can buy the repossessed cars online as some small lenders do it online.
+In some cases, you can buy repossessed cars online as some small lenders do it online.

-All information including the preferred payment mode, the correct form to be filled etc are usually available in the adverts or the lenders/banks, auction houses or local used car dealers or at the place where the auction takes place.
+All information including the preferred payment mode, the correct form to be filled, etc. is usually available in the adverts or the lenders/banks, auction houses or local used car dealers or at the place where the auction takes place.

 It is advisable to examine the repossessed car before buying it.
 You can take the help of someone, like a car expert, for this.
 It is also better to look at the vehicle history report if it is available.
 A thorough check of the car interiors for defects and if possible taking a test drive will go a long way in ensuring that you buy a car in good condition.